Banach–Tarski paradox: Von Neumann paradox in the Euclidean plane

 In the Euclidean plane, two figures that are equidecomposable with respect to the group of Euclidean motions are necessarily of the same area, and therefore, a paradoxical decomposition of a square or disk of Banach–Tarski type that uses only Euclidean congruences is impossible.
-A conceptual explanation of the distinction between the planar and higher-dimensional cases was given by John von Neumann: unlike the group SO(3) of rotations in three dimensions, the group E(2) of Euclidean motions of the plane is solvable, which implies the existence of a finitely-additive measure on E(2) and R2 which is invariant under translations and rotations, and rules out paradoxical decompositions of non-negligible sets.
-Von Neumann then posed the following question: can such a paradoxical decomposition be constructed if one allows a larger group of equivalences?
+Von Neumann gave a conceptual explanation of the distinction between the planar and higher-dimensional cases: unlike the group SO(3) of rotations in three dimensions, the group E(2) of Euclidean motions of the plane is solvable, which implies the existence of a finitely additive measure on E(2) and R2 that is invariant under translations and rotations, and rules out paradoxical decompositions of non-negligible sets.
+Von Neumann then asked: can such a paradoxical decomposition be constructed if one allows a larger group of equivalences?

 It is clear that if one permits similarities, any two squares in the plane become equivalent even without further subdivision.
 This motivates restricting one's attention to the group SA2 of area-preserving affine transformations.
 Since the area is preserved, any paradoxical decomposition of a square with respect to this group would be counterintuitive for the same reasons as the Banach–Tarski decomposition of a ball.
-In fact, the group SA2 contains as a subgroup the special linear group SL(2,R), which in its turn contains the free group F2 with two generators as a subgroup.
+In fact, the group SA2 contains as a subgroup the special linear group SL(2,R), which in turn contains the free group F2 with two generators as a subgroup.
 This makes it plausible that the proof of Banach–Tarski paradox can be imitated in the plane.
-The main difficulty here lies in the fact that the unit square is not invariant under the action of the linear group SL(2, R), hence one cannot simply transfer a paradoxical decomposition from the group to the square, as in the third step of the above proof of the Banach–Tarski paradox.
+The main difficulty here is that the unit square is not invariant under the action of the linear group SL(2, R), so one cannot simply transfer a paradoxical decomposition from the group to the square, as in the third step of the above proof of the Banach–Tarski paradox.
 Moreover, the fixed points of the group present difficulties (for example, the origin is fixed under all linear transformations).
-This is why von Neumann used the larger group SA2 including the translations, and he constructed a paradoxical decomposition of the unit square with respect to the enlarged group (in 1929).
+This is why von Neumann used the larger group SA2 including the translations, and constructed a paradoxical decomposition of the unit square with respect to the enlarged group (in 1929).
 Applying the Banach–Tarski method, the paradox for the square can be strengthened as follows: